T3DocumentationStarter/Public-Info-055/Documentation/User/Index.rst

 .. tip::
    To influence the rendering the grid elements might be wrapped by a container grid element.
-The container grid elements allow ro define additional classes.
+The container grid elements allow to define additional classes.